syncfusion/ej2-angular-docs/src/maps/maps/providers/bing-maps.md

 ```

-> Specify Bing maps key in the `key` property.
+>Specify Bing Maps key in the `key` property.

-## Zooming and panning
+## Zooming and Panning

-Bing maps layer can be zoomed and panned.
-Zooming helps to get a closer look at a particular area on a map for in-depth analysis.
-Panning helps to move a map around to focus the targeted area.
+Bing Maps layer can be zoomed and panned.
+Zooming helps to get a closer look at a particular area on a Maps for in-depth analysis.
+Panning helps to move a Maps around to focus the targeted area.

 ```typescript